 What a pal!

-Well, the saga concludes on April 26 when Avengers: Endgame arrives in theaters and, based on the trailer above which was released today, we’ll see the surviving heroes — among them Robert Downey Jr.’s Iron Man, Chris Evans’ Captain America, Scarlett Johansson’s Black Widow, Chris Hemsworth’s Thor and new addition Brie Larson as Captain Marvel — attempting to do “whatever it takes” to reverse what Thanos did.
+In the second trailer released earlier this year, we see the surviving heroes — among them Robert Downey Jr.’s Iron Man, Chris Evans’ Captain America, Scarlett Johansson’s Black Widow, Chris Hemsworth’s Thor and new addition Brie Larson as Captain Marvel — attempting to do “whatever it takes” to reverse what Thanos did.
 Lots of questions abound, ranging from whether or not humanity can be restored (we’re betting it can be) to which of the heroes featured in the above trailer may not survive and where things will go from here.

 “This is going to work, Steve,” says Black Widow, suggesting that they’ve got some sort of plan in mind to reverse what Thanos did.